 You can start or end your adventure with mimosas and brunch at Brockton Villa, a restaurant located in one of the remaining historic beach cottages.
 Or pack a picnic to enjoy in one of the green Belvedere huts along the coast or on the grass at Ellen Browning Scripps Park.

 You can actually choose from a variety of activities on this popular beach.

-Talk a long morning walk together followed by breakfast in La Jolla Shores.
+Take a long morning walk together, followed by breakfast in La Jolla Shores.
 Spend a typical Southern California beach day here enjoying the sunshine and ocean swimming.

 Pack a picnic and watch the sunset.
 If you’re lucky, you can grab one of the fire pits for warmth and s’mores.